A Seemingly Healthy Dog Was Hiding Cancer

 “Schaefer had been a healthy, active dog with no unusual symptoms prior to his annual exam,” according to mom Janice.
 It was during routine blood work for Schaefer, a super sweet standard poodle, that doctors discovered he had elevated liver enzymes.

-Janice and her husband Charles took Schaefer to Advanced Veterinary Care Center in Davie, where they met with co-medical director and board certified veterinary internal medicine specialist, Dr. Toll.
+Janice and her husband Charles took Schaefer to Advanced Veterinary Care Center in Davie.
+They met with co-medical director and board certified veterinary internal medicine specialist, Dr. Toll.
 After further diagnostics, a tumor was discovered on Schaefer’s liver.
 Surgery, however, would not allow for removal of the entire tumor, due to its proximity to a major blood vessel.
 So, the couple considered their options.
 “Doctors, nurses and staff take whatever time you need to talk with them,” says Janice about Advanced Veterinary Care Center.
 “They never make you feel rushed.
 They are listening and collaborating with you.
 And, they treat your animal like their own.”

 One year later, an ultrasound revealed a recurrence of the liver mass.
-Schaefer returned to Advanced Veterinary Care Center for surgery and Dr. Arulpragasam was able to cut off the new tumor from its blood supply.
+Schaefer returned to Advanced Veterinary Care Center for surgery.
+Dr. Arulpragasam was able to cut off the new tumor from its blood supply.
 Now, The Cancer Center at AVCC was well-established and Schaefer was able to continue his cancer care with board certified veterinary oncologist, Dr. Piscoya.

 Schaefer Begins Immunotherapy